;

 Apple Cider Vinegar Supplements

 Apple cider vinegar has become quite a popular supplement.
-For anyone who cannot stomach the ACV liquid, it is available in tablet, capsule, and gummy form.

 No research has been done on these supplements so their true effects are unknown.
-In addition, they have been found to have inaccurate dosages.

-They may also contain additives that could cause medical interactions if you have any current health conditions.
+Apple cider vinegar supplements may also contain additives that could cause medical interactions if you have any current health conditions.

 Other Apple Cider Vinegar Uses